turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleemitter_api.rst

 `particle`
 ----------

 Parameters about the particles appearances and life times.

-**Fields**
+This object is vastly different for the :ref:`ParticleArchetype <particlearchetype>` and is described seperately.

+**Object Fields**

 ``animationRange`` (Default `[0, 1]`)
     The range of the animation texture used by this particle, this should be accessed from the :ref:`ParticleBuilder <particlebuilder>` compilation result.

-.. note :: This parameter is not supported on a ParticleArchetype, it will be set automatically by the manager.

 ``lifeTimeMin`` (Default `1`)
     The minimum life time of the emitted particles.